 As far as financial information is concerned, buyers will expect to see:

 If you’re considering putting your retail business on the market, the first step is to carry out a business valuation to calculate the value of your business and determine a starting point for your sale price.
-We offer a free retail business valuation service delivered by our in-house, valuation team and serve a wide range of businesses, from florists, online retailers to post offices.
+We offer a free a retail business valuation delivered by our in-house, valuation team and serve a wide range of businesses, from florists, online retailers to post offices.
 The Selling My Business team offer a fast turnaround service, saving you the hassle of turning to an external valuation service provider.

 Valuing a retail business is vital as it will form the stepping stones to selling your business.
 Entering into negotiations with prospective buyers with an open mind and armed with the knowledge of your business worth can help ensure that you maximise market value.
 The Selling My Business team will talk you through how to value a retail business, ensuring that you’re well informed at each stage of the process, from business valuation to sourcing a buyer from our vast database of over 10,000 interested buyers.